dispatchrabbi/trackbear-help/settings/public-profile.md

 Your profile will now be available at *https:\//trackbear.app/@your-username*.

-## Adding projects and goals to your profile
+## Add projects and goals to your profile

 Go to the page for the project or goal that you want to add to your profile.
 Then: